 This has evolved in a fashion that allows traditional content management systems to be used in a “headless” manner, where the parts that work really well (the backend interfaces that allow you to elegantly write and manage content) are effectively separated from the parts that traditionally struggle with speed and security (the front-end interfaces that have to distribute that content to thousands or even millions of people).
 Previously, a CMS had to do two things well; in the future, the CMS will only have to do one job—and it will need far less horsepower to do that job well.

 The result is that developers can manage data produced by older technologies, such as those built on LAMP stacks, however they want—in mobile apps, or through barebones “static” sites that don’t rely on a public server.
 I’m not personally looking to make a shift like that right now with my own site, admittedly, but I find the fact that modern technology has found a way to make these older approaches relevant again to be fairly heartening.

 To put this all in layman’s terms: It puts older web technology on equal footing with modern web technology.

 Now, don’t get me wrong—the LAMP stack is often unloved for a reason.
-It’s a 2001 design paradigm in 2019, and often loses out on some of the advantages that we’ve gained since.
+It’s a 2001 design paradigm in the modern era, and often loses out on some of the advantages that we’ve gained since.
 But just because it doesn’t have those modern upsides doesn’t mean it’s all downside.